 - A letter of recommendation from a supervisor at a journalism internship, a journalism publication advisor or college professor (PDF or JPG only).

-Four short essays answering the questions below (each no more than 300 words in length)
+Three short essays answering the questions below

 - Your resume